berrybn/GradWork/Enrichment.md

 set a crazy goal. if you aren't going to give up, it isn't crazy.

 ## Neon Genesis Evangelion
+- How to define your identity without the influence of some one else's perception of you

 ## Code Geass: Lelouche of the Rebellion